All Plants

 Watermelons Small/Medium

 Personal and icebox-sized watermelons — all the sweetness in a more manageable package.
 Perfect for small households, small gardens, and anyone who wants the whole melon to themselves.
-Varieties include: Sugar Baby (petite round fruits with sweet, crisp bright red flesh and thin dark green rind — perfect for individual servings and small gardens or containers).
+Varieties may include: Sugar Baby, Blacktail Mountain, and other compact watermelon selections bred for smaller spaces and shorter seasons.
 Growing tips: These smaller varieties mature faster (70-80 days) than their full-sized cousins, making them more reliable at our 3,990-foot elevation.
 Same care as large melons — full sun, warm soil, consistent water — but they need less space.
 A great choice for raised beds and smaller gardens.

 $4.00